IndieCoderMM/gh-dashboard/README.md

 # 📊 GitHub Dashboard Generator <a name="about-project"></a>

-A simple web-based tool that allows users to generate a stylish GitHub Dashboard just by entering username.
+A web-based application that creates a dashboard for a user by using data from the GitHub API.
+Simply enter a GitHub username and the app will generate a dashboard displaying overview of relevant information.
+Users can also copy the link to their dashboard for easy access.

 ![Screenshot](app_screenshot.png)